Health System: Health Administration (5500P)

 Average Costs per Capita Compared to Bay Area Counties Exceeding Target

-Percent of Performance Goals Met System-Wide Meeting Target
+Percent of Performance Goals Met System-Wide Below Target

-Percent of Stakeholder Systemwide Respondents Rating Services Good or Better
+Percent of Customer Survey Respondents Rating Services Good or Better

-Percent of Health System Employees Evaluations Completed Annually
+Percent of Health System Employee Evaluations Completed Annually

 This measure is not currently applicable as portions of the Health System are participating in a county-wide performance evaluation pilot that replaces the traditional Annual Performance Review process with regular supervisor-employee meetings that occur at least every other week.
 During these meetings supervisors provide feedback on projects/tasks and employees have the opportunity to ask for the support, resources, or guidance needed to be successful.